-European bounty at stake, focus on Fletcher & MacLean
+European bounty at stake for Hearts and Aberdeen

 Last updated on .From the section Scottish Premiership

-The race for third in the Scottish Premiership could be decided this weekend, while the tension in the four-way fight to avoid the drop will only intensify.
+The race for third place in the Scottish Premiership could be decided this weekend, while the tension in the four-way fight to avoid the drop will only intensify.

 Celtic and Rangers firmly take a back seat with the title done, but most of the division still have something to fight for.
 Here's a flavour of what you can look forward to.